Please feel free to comment on my review.

 There was something about the Brigadier that was rather out-of-character for me.
 When the Brigadier inspects the damage to his Humber car, he declares that Turlough deserves capital punishment.
 This means that he wants Turlough dead!
 I say!
 That’s rather extreme isn’t it, Brigadier?

-It was interesting that the older Brigadier confessed to the Doctor that he was scared about what was happening to him during the story.
-I also found it interesting when the Brigadier is ‘transported’ back to Palestine as a young man, whilst confronting Mawdryn after he discovers he’s not the Doctor.
+It was interesting that the older Brigadier confessed to the Doctor that he was scared about what was happening to him in the story.
+I also found it interesting when the Brigadier was ‘transported’ back to Palestine as a young man, whilst confronting Mawdryn after discovering he’s not the Doctor.

 I liked it when Tegan meets the 1977 Brigadier for the first time and she feels safe around him, because he reminds her of Captain Stapley from ‘Time-Flight’.
 It was a nice and interesting link to that story, considering Peter Grimwade wrote ‘Time-Flight’ and that Tegan thought highly of Stapley.

 I liked the references made to ‘The Flying Dutchman’ ship when comparing it to Mawdryn and his people by the Brigadier to the Doctor.
-This adds nicely to the inspiration of ‘Mawdryn Undead’ by Peter Grimwade, when he was writing this story for TV and it enhances the characters of Mawdryn’s kind.
+This adds nicely to the inspiration of ‘Mawdryn Undead’ by Peter Grimwade when he wrote the tale for TV and this enhances the characters of Mawdryn’s kind.

 Sadly the backstory of Mawdryn isn’t well-developed.
-It’s more the same as it was in the story and it’s muddled about why Mawdryn wants to be a Time Lord one minute and then the next wants him and his brothers to die.
-It was interesting that he was described as reptilian and more alien in the book.
+It’s more the same as it was in the TV story and it’s muddled about why Mawdryn wants to be a Time Lord one minute and then the next wanting him and his brothers to die.
+It was interesting that he’s described as reptilian and more alien in the book.

-The characters of Nyssa, Tegan and the Doctor are well-handled in the story.
-Tegan gets heavily focused as a companion compared to Nyssa, as it was in the TV story.
+The characters of Nyssa, Tegan and the Doctor are well-handled in the tale.
+Tegan gets heavily focused as a companion compared to Nyssa as it was in the TV story.
 But I liked how Peter Grimwade stresses on Tegan’s bluntness and Nyssa’s gentle compassion, especially as they deal with Mawdryn.

-The scene lengths in this story are much longer just as the eight chapters are much longer.
-Also there’s less cutting of scenes to spoil the flow of action in the story as it tended to be in the TV story.
-One example is the scene when the Doctor meets the Brigadier for the first time on the obelisk hill.
+The scene lengths in the story are longer just as the eight chapters are lengthy and chunky.
+There’s also less cutting of scenes to spoil the flow of the action in the story as it tended to be in the TV tale.
+One example is the scene where the Doctor meets the Brigadier for the first time on the obelisk hill.

 I liked that scene featuring the Doctor’s conversation with the Brigadier about U.N.I.T. on the hill and not back at the school.
-It seemed to make sense, especially when Hippo didn’t need to go back to the Headmaster’s office for some strange reason in the TV version.
-The Brigadier takes the Doctor to his hut from the hill.
+It seemed to make sense, especially when Hippo didn’t need to go back to the Headmaster’s office for a strange reason on TV.
+The Brig takes the Doctor to his hut from the hill.

-The story concludes with Turlough joining the Doctor, Nyssa and Tegan in the TARDIS and there’s an extra scene where the Brigadier is content and happy after the events of this story.
-It would have been nice to have seen that, since the TV version seemed to end abruptly with saying goodbye to the Brigadier.
+The story ends with Turlough joining the Doctor, Nyssa and Tegan in the TARDIS and there’s an extra scene where the Brigadier is content and happy afterwards.
+It would’ve been nice to have seen that scene, since the TV version seemed to end pretty abruptly with saying goodbye to the Brigadier.